MarioNette: Self-Supervised Sprite Learning

-Visual content often contains recurring elements.
-Text is made up of glyphs from the same font, animations, such as cartoons or video games, are composed of sprites moving around the screen, and natural videos frequently have repeated views of objects.
-In this paper, we propose a deep learning approach for obtaining a graphically disentangled representation of recurring elements in a completely self-supervised manner.
-By jointly learning a dictionary of texture patches and training a network that places them onto a canvas, we effectively deconstruct sprite-based content into a sparse, consistent, and interpretable representation that can be easily used in downstream tasks.
-Our framework offers a promising approach for discovering recurring patterns in image collections without supervision.
+Artists and video game designers often construct 2D animations using libraries of sprites---textured patches of objects and characters.
+We propose a deep learning approach that decomposes sprite-based video animations into a disentangled representation of recurring graphic elements in a self-supervised manner.
+By jointly learning a dictionary of possibly transparent patches and training a network that places them onto a canvas, we deconstruct sprite-based content into a sparse, consistent, and explicit representation that can be easily used in downstream tasks, like editing or analysis.
+Our framework offers a promising approach for discovering recurring visual patterns in image collections without supervision.